 - A. Within ten (10) days, the Employer and the Lodge shall attempt to mutually agree upon an Arbitrator.
 If they fail to agree, a list of seven (7) qualified neutrals shall be requested from the American Arbitration Association.
 Within five (5) days after receipt of the list, the parties shall select an Arbitrator.
 Both the Employer and Lodge each shall alternately strike names from the list.
-The remaining person shall be the Arbitrator. - B. The Employer or the Lodge, by mutual agreement, may submit the matter to expedited arbitration under rules to be determined by the parties.
-Discipline cases may be processed under Expedited Arbitration Rules agreed upon by the parties and subject to the jurisdictional and procedural limitations of the parties' Expedited Arbitration Rules.
+The remaining person shall be the Arbitrator. - B. The Employer or the Lodge, by mutual agreement, may submit a grievance involving an issue not otherwise covered under Section 9.6 of this Agreement to expedited arbitration pursuant to the rules set forth in Appendix M or under rules to be determined by the parties by mutual agreement.